 400 homes are demolished each year on Oahu alone.
 Most of the waste is either dumped in the landfill, burned to make energy (while also generating carbon), or worse yet, bundled and shipped to the U.S. Mainland for another State to deal with.

-70% or more of a house can be salvaged and diverted from the waste stream through thoughtful deconstruction techniques.
+70% or more of a single-wall house can be salvaged and diverted from the waste stream through thoughtful deconstruction techniques.

 The 21st Imperative is introduced by this Living Building Challenge project to address a regional issue here in the Hawaiian Islands.
 Due to Hawaii's isolation and lack of natural resources and manufacturing plants, nearly 100% of our building materials are imported into the State.
 The embodied energy required to harvest and extract the raw building material, manufacture it and package it for transport, then freight it to Hawaii is immense.
 Reclaiming and reusing the existing material extends its useful life while cutting its embodied energy footprint in half, and also eliminating the additional embodied energy that would be required to manufacture and ship in new product.

 Browse through the various materials that were reclaimed from Hawaii's regional construction waste streams to build Haleola'ili'ainapono, a Living Building.